JohnStephens1/4Focus/README.md

 If you found anything useful, sharing them with people who might profit from them as well would be highly appreciated.

-Alternatively, any and every donation would mean a lot and help me keep making them. #very meh phrasing
+Alternatively, any and every donation would mean a lot and help me keep making them.